netbootxyz/netboot.xyz/docs/index.md

 Pull requests are welcome and encouraged.
 Feel free to issue a pull request for new versions or tools that you might find useful.
 Once merged into master, travis-ci will regenerate new versions of iPXE from upstream and deploy the latest changes to netboot.xyz.

+### Testing New Branches

+Under the Utilities menu on netboot.xyz, there's an option for "Test netboot.xyz branch".
+If you've forked the code and have developed a new feature branch, you can use this option to chainload into that branch to test and validate the code.
+All you need to do is specify your github user name and the name of your branch or abbreviated hash of the commit.

+### Feedback

-Feel free to open up an issue on github or contact us via <antony@mes.ser.li>.
+Feel free to open up an issue on github or contact me via <antony@mes.ser.li>.